Nomzamo (album)

-Nomzamo is the third studio album by the British neo-progressive rock band IQ, released in May 1987 by Squawk Records and distributed by Mercury Records internationally, by Vertigo Records in the United Kingdom and by Metronome in West Germany.
+Nomzamo is the third studio album by the British neo-prog band IQ.
+It was released in April 1987 by Squawk Records and distributed by Mercury Records internationally, Vertigo Records in the United Kingdom, and Metronome in West Germany.
 Recorded at Chipping Norton Recording Studios in Chipping Norton, Oxfordshire, England, from January to February 1987, it was produced by Ken Thomas.
 It was the first disc recorded without lead singer Peter Nicholls, who was replaced by P.L.
 Menel.